YoTNT/Audio-Recorder/README.md

 - [x ] Users can sign up an account
 - [x ] Users can login to their accounts
 - [x ] Users can record and play their audio
-- [ ] Users can view, play, delete their audio files in their profile page
+- [x ] Users can view, play, delete their audio files
-- [ ] Users can upload their audio files to the cloud, or download the files from the cloud
+- [x ] Users can upload their audio files to the cloud

 **Optional Nice-to-have Stories**